sarghik/sarghik.github.io/README.md

 Objective:

 The goal of this project is to design and build a fully functional, lightweight quadcopter using 3D printing and CAD modeling.
-At the same time, this project serves as a platform to enhance my skills in SolidWorks, 3D printing, and fabrication skills.
-This project reflects my interest in vertical flight technology, which I hope to further develop through future projects.
+At the same time, this project serves as a platform to enhance my skills in SolidWorks, 3D printing, and fabrication.
+This project reflects my interest in vertical flight technology, which I hope to further develop in the future.